 Anna Heringer

-Honorary Professor, UNESCO Chair in Earthen Architecture, Construction Cultures, and Sustainable Development; architect; Visiting Professor, Technical University
+Honorary Professor, UNESCO Chair in Earthen Architecture, Construction Cultures & Sustainable Development and Visiting Professor, Technical University Vienna, Austria

 • 1 / 6